 Former NFL player Matt Mitrione comes into this fight with an 11-5 record and is currently riding a two-fight win streak over Oli Thompson (TKO) and Carl Seumanutafa (KO).
 Mitrione has the power and speed to put a beating on Fedor if the opportunity presents itself, but Mitrione is also capable of making head-scratcher decisions during fights.
 Fedor can certainly capitalize on any openings his opponents leave.

-MMA oddsmakers have priced this one close to even money but with Mitrione the slight favourite.
+MMA oddsmakers have priced this one close to even money but with Mitrione the slight favorite.
 It’s weird to see Fedor come into a fight as an underdog and that alone makes me want to put my money on the Russian.
 That being said, this fight could go either way based on what we’ve seen from both fighters.

 Related: Bellator 153